cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

 to ``BookmarksController::tags``.
 By defining routes, you can isolate how your URLs look, from how they are implemented.
 If we were to visit ``http://localhost:8765/bookmarks/tagged``, we would see a helpful error page from CakePHP.
-Lets implement that missing method now.
+Let's implement that missing method now.
 In ``src/Controller/BookmarksController.php`` add the following::

     public function tags() {